pyvec/pyvec.org/README.md

 the number,

 1. ask him to run the script,
-2. bother him to Open Source the script code.
+1. bother him to Open Source the script code.

+### Google Drive credentials

+1. Follow the steps in the [gspread guide](https://gspread.readthedocs.io/en/latest/oauth2.html).
+Instead of Google Drive API, enable Google Sheets API.
+1. Save the obtained JSON file into the `pyvecorg` package as `google_service_account.json`
+1. Make sure it is ignored by Git
+1. Run `cat pyvecorg/google_service_account.json | pbcopy` to copy the JSON into your clipboard (macOS)
+1. Go to [Travis CI project settings](https://travis-ci.org/pyvec/pyvec.org/settings), section Environment Variables
+1. Add `GOOGLE_SERVICE_ACCOUNT` variable and paste the JSON from your clipboard as a value

 ## Deployment